Skip to content

 from IPython.display import Markdown, display

-## We define a function which gets a matrix of costs between customers and potential facilities
+## Define a function that gets a matrix of costs between customers and potential facilities

 ## and the number of facilities to open.